stafihub/stafihub/docs/guaid/validator-faq.md

 ### What are validators commission?

 Revenue received by a validator's pool is split between the validator and their delegators.
 The validator can apply a commission on the part of the revenue that goes to their delegators.
 This commission is set as a percentage.
 Each validator is free to set their initial commission, maximum daily commission change rate and maximum commission.
-The Stafihub enforces the parameter that each validator sets.
+The StaFiHub enforces the parameter that each validator sets.
 Only the commission rate can change after the validator is created.

 ### How are block rewards distributed?

 Block rewards are distributed proportionally to all validators relative to their voting power.
-This means that even though each validator gains Fiss with each reward, all validators will maintain equal weight over time.
+This means that even though each validator gains FIS with each reward, all validators will maintain equal weight over time.

 Let us take an example where we have 10 validators with equal voting power and a commission rate of 1%.
-Let us also assume that the reward for a block is 1000 Fiss and that each validator has 20% of self-bonded Fiss.
+Let us also assume that the reward for a block is 1000 FIS and that each validator has 20% of self-bonded FIS.
 These tokens do not go directly to the proposer.
 Instead, they are evenly spread among validators.
-So now each validator's pool has 100 Fiss.
-These 100 Fiss will be distributed according to each participant's stake:
+So now each validator's pool has 100 FIS.
+These 100 FIS will be distributed according to each participant's stake:

-- Commission: `100*80%*1% = 0.8 Fiss`
+- Commission: `100*80%*1% = 0.8 FIS`
-- Validator gets: `100\*20% + Commission = 20.8 Fiss`
+- Validator gets: `100\*20% + Commission = 20.8 FIS`
-- All delegators get: `100\*80% - Commission = 79.2 Fiss`
+- All delegators get: `100\*80% - Commission = 79.2 FIS`

-Then, each delegator can claim their part of the 79.2 Fiss in proportion to their stake in the validator's staking pool.
+Then, each delegator can claim their part of the 79.2 FIS in proportion to their stake in the validator's staking pool.

 ### How are fees distributed?